inviplay/api-docs/source/includes/_user.md

   }
 ]
 ```
-This request returns all the dates an user has signed up for.
+This request returns all the dates a user has signed up for.
 ### HTTP Request

 `GET http://api.inviplay.nl/user/{{userID}}/events_joined`

-## Get events an user has created
+## Get events a user has created

 ```shell
 curl 'http://api.inviplay.nl/user/5243a717-7084-4c82-9ea4-7f8f08d63327/events_created' \